protontypes/open-sustainable-technology/README.md

 - [oemof-solph](https://github.com/oemof/oemof-solph) - is a model generator for energy system modelling and optimisation.
 - [oemof-thermal](https://github.com/oemof/oemof-thermal) -  provides tools to model thermal energy components as an extension of oemof.solph, e.g. compression heat pumps, concentrating solar plants, thermal storages and solar thermal collectors.
 - [dpsim](https://git.rwth-aachen.de/acs/public/simulation/dpsim/dpsim) - is a real-time power system simulator that operates in the dynamic phasor as well as electromagentic transient domain.
-- [VILLASnode](https://git.rwth-aachen.de/acs/public/villas/node) - Connecting real-time power grid simulation equipment
+- [VILLASnode](https://git.rwth-aachen.de/acs/public/villas/node) - Connecting real-time power grid simulation equipment.
 - [openENTRANCE](https://github.com/openENTRANCE/nomenclature) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modelling platform for assessing low-carbon transition pathways in Europe.
-- [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia
+- [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia.
 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) -  aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
-- [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis
+- [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.
 - [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - The REgional Model of INvestments and Development is a modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.
 - [PowerSystemDataModel](https://github.com/ie3-institute/PowerSystemDataModel) - Provides an extensive data model capable of modelling energy systems with high granularity e.g. for bottom-up simulations.
 - [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) - A Sector-Coupled Open Optimisation Model of the European Energy System.